 Notice to Issue to Class

 On April 14, 2017, Magistrate Judge David R. Grand issued an Order that all current and former transportation coordinators employed by Benore Logistic Systems, Inc. who were not paid overtime wages for all hours worked over 40 in a workweek at any time since October 20, 2013, shall receive Notice of their opportunity to join this lawsuit.
 A copy of the Notice can be found here.
-If you are a member of the class and want to join the lawsuit, you must fill out and return a Consent to Sue to Getman, Sweeney & Dunn by June 17, 2017.
+If you are a member of the class and want to join the lawsuit, you must fill out and return a Consent to Sue form to Getman, Sweeney & Dunn by June 17, 2017.

 Answers to Common Questions:

 Do I have to pay to join the case?

 No. The attorneys representing plaintiffs are Getman & Sweeney, PLLC and we are handling this case on a contingent fee basis and will only recover fees upon a successful settlement or final judgment.
 The Firm will advance all costs.
 Plaintiffs remain ultimately responsible for the costs, but in wage cases such as this a losing employer is required to reimburse winning plaintiffs for legal costs.
 All costs will be deducted from any settlement or final judgment of this matter and the Firm will be reimbursed for any such costs and expenses out of any such settlement or judgment amount due to the plaintiffs collectively.

 The complaint covers claims for unpaid overtime wages under the federal Fair Labor Standards Act (“FLSA”) and South Carolina law.
 The specific violations claimed are that Benore Logistic Systems, Inc. required TCs to work overtime but did not pay them overtime wages in addition to their salary.
 The mere fact that an employer pays a salary does not avoid the requirement to pay overtime at the rate of time and one half.